lakshyarao22/alexa/macOS-Quick-Start-Guide.md

 ![Login Screen](https://m.media-amazon.com/images/G/01/mobile-apps/dex/avs/sdk/3.png")

+#### Common Issues

+These are the most common issues encountered when trying to obtain a refresh token:

+* Allowed Origins and Return URLs in your Security Profile are HTTPS not HTTP.
-**Note:** Incorrect information in `AlexaClientSDKConfig.json` is the most common reason for errors.
+* Incorrect information in `AlexaClientSDKConfig.json` is the most common reason for errors.

 ## 4. Run the sample app